engl5674/engl5674s18/_schedule/schedule.md

       tue:
         - date: 2018-02-06
           desc: 'Race and Racism'
-          readings: [ 'Banks, A. (2006).
+          readings: [ 'Chapter 5 in Banks, A. (2006).
 Race, rhetoric, and technology: Searching for higher ground.
 LEA and NCTE.', 'Daniels, J. (2012).
 Race and racism in Internet Studies: A review and critique. <cite>New Media &amp; Society, 15</cite>, pp. 695–719.', 'Chapter in Noble, S. U. (2018). <cite>Algorithms of oppression: How search engines reinforce racism</cite>.
 New York, NY: NYU Press: Chapter 2, Searching for black girls, Kindle locations 1174-1791.', '<del>Wilson III, E.J. & Costanza-Chock, S. (2012).
 New voices on the net: The digital journalism divide and the costs of network exclusion.
 In L. Nakamura & P.A.
 Chow-White (Eds.), Race After the Internet (pp. 246-268).
 New York, NY: Routledge.</del>' ]
           assign: [ 'Use annotations in Google Drive' ]
       thu:
         - date: 2018-02-08